aarons-talks/2019-08-23-GopherCon-UK/README.md

 $ go run .
 ```

+>After your app is up and running, you can go to http://localhost:3000/catalog to see all the modules that Athens has downloaded into its storage.

 ## Second Way: Use Your Athens While Offline :scream:

 Like I mentioned in the last demo, Athens stores the dependencies you use _forever_ in its own storage.
 That means that you can build your code without access to the internet.
 Let's do that here!